GEMScienceTools/notebooks/README.md

 notebooks
 =========

-GEM respository for placing ipython notebook examples demonstrating use of GEM scientific libraries (e.g., oq-hazardlib,  hmtk etc.))
+GEM respository for placing IPython notebook examples demonstrating the use of GEM scientific libraries (e.g., oq-hazardlib,  hmtk etc.)